microsoft/terminal/doc/cascadia/Unittesting-CppWinRT-Xaml.md

 building all of your headers, `.cpp` files, `.idl`s for your winrt types, and any `.xaml` files you might have.

-You'll likely need to place this new file into a seperate directory from the existing dll project, as C++/WinRT uses the project directory as the root of the intermediate build tree.
+You'll likely need to place this new file into a separate directory from the existing dll project, as C++/WinRT uses the project directory as the root of the intermediate build tree.
 Each directory should only have one `.vcxproj` file in it.
 For the Terminal project, we created a subdirectory `lib/` underneath